tonyrog/erlister/README.md

         high: low enable && timeout(Th) start(Tl);
         low: high enable && timeout(Tl) start(Th);

+# Types on variables

+The following types may be used for in, out, def and param declarations ( boolean is the default ) :

+    boolean
+    unsigned8
+    unsigned16
+    unsigned32
+    integer8
+    integer16
+    integer32

+and are used like

+    unsigned16 in sensor_value;

 # General syntax of the formula

 The following BNF gives the syntax for a general formula,